I Was Just Elected Booster Club President. What Do I Do First?

 Stay Informed

-One of your main booster club president duties is to read your district booster club guidelines.
+Start your booster club presidential duties by reading your district’s booster club guidelines and the club’s bylaws.
 Make sure you’re up-to-date on all of the by-laws because you’ll be the one in charge of enforcing and following them.
 It’s part of your job to ensure your club is following best practices, as it's the board’s fiscal responsibility to make sure things are being done the right way.

 Open Communication

 The more streamlined communication is, the better!
 Communicating with everyone involved in your club is essential.
-Don’t worry about over-communicating.
+Worry less about under-communicating than over-communicating.
 A caring and approachable president makes the club's culture much more inviting.
 Remember it takes seeing something seven times before the average person absorbs the message, so communicate often!

 Get People Involved